 Read More about a “Distributed Ledger”

 The immutability or resilience to alteration of a distributed ledger is one of the main reasons why it is useful for creating smart contracts.
-This feature allows it to serve many practical applications.
+Whether they are private, public, permissioned, or permissionless networks, this inherent feature allows a distributed ledger to serve many practical applications.

 1. Charitable Institutions

 The World Food Programme (WFP) uses a distributed ledger as a means to track and secure its cash transfers related to funding its food aid for Syrian refugees.
 The blockchain-based system allows the institution to streamline transactions while reducing the possibility of fraud and mishandling of data.
 Since the organization does not have to rely on banks, it was able to reduce transaction costs by as much as 98%.